surajthalari/GeoScout/README.md

 # GeoScout

-This repository contains a web crawler built in Python.
+This repository contains a web crawler.
 The crawler is designed to extract data from websites by recursively traversing links and scraping relevant information.

 ## Features